 protected virtual void OnOperate(ShellOperationEventArgs e)

-The event argument contains the type of operation and its
+The event argument contains the type of

-implementation of OnOperate:
+is an implementation of OnOperate:

 protected override void OnOperate(ShellOperationEventArgs e)

 represents a physical file item, the default implementation of OnOperate()

 will delete the physical file, so the method does not need to be overridden in

 Depending on how the end user deletes an

 item, the operation can be RecycleItem instead of RemoveItem.

 Again, if the ShellItem instance represents a physical file item, the RecycleItem

 operation implementation will put the physical file in the recycle bin, so the